 Official tolls of dead and missing are rising steadily -- to 8,450 and 12,931 respectively.

 The death toll could jump dramatically since police said they believed more than 15,000 people had been killed in Miyagi prefecture, one of four that took the brunt of the tsunami.

-Scores of nations have pledged aid to victims, but little foreign relief supplies are visible in some devastated villages.
+Scores of nations have pledged aid to victims, but little foreign relief supplies are visible in some devastated towns and villages.